thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

      assertEquals(expectedResult, author_json.getName());
 ```

-If a the values aren't equal a`ssertEquals` throws a `AssertionFailedError` and document the error in `target/surefire-reports/TEST-authortests.Test_GetAuthors.txt`.
+If a the values aren't equal a`ssertEquals` throws a `AssertionFailedError` and document the error in `target/surefire-reports/TEST-authortests.Test_GetAuthors.txt` file.

-Here a example output:
+Here a example output in `TEST-authortests.Test_GetAuthors.txt` file.

 ```
 org.opentest4j.AssertionFailedError: expected: <Michael Heinrich> but was: <Niklas Heidloff>